 Treatment for and Relief From Knee Pain is just a phone call away at the Spinal Recovery Center!
 Serving Warren MI, Sterling Heights MI, and Metro Detroit.

 Viscosupplementation Therapy is now available in the Detroit area.
 Call us today and see if you are a candidate for this revolutionary non surgical treatment as an alternative to Knee Replacement Surgery.

-Are You and Candidate for Spinal Recovery Center's Knee Pain Relief Program?
+Are You a Candidate for Spinal Recovery Center’s Knee Pain Relief Program?

 Viscosupplementation Treatment and Pain Relief for Osteoarthritis of the Knee for patients in Warren, Sterling Heights, and Metro Detroit

 Some people who have constant pain in their knees have a condition called osteoarthritis.
 Unlike the temporary pain and inflammation caused in a joint by an overactive immune system response, osteoarthritis is a degenerative joint disease.

 Osteoarthritis mostly affects the cartilage.
 Cartilage is the tissue that covers the ends of bones in a joint.
 When healthy, cartilage allows bones to glide over one another and provides a “shock absorber” function.
 The normal knee joint also contains a small amount of fluid called synovial fluid, which is a thick, gel-like substance that cushions the joint and provides lubrication to reduce friction.

 In osteoarthritis, the surface layer of cartilage breaks down and wears away.
 Adding to the problem, the synovial fluid in your knees loses its ability to lubricate the joint.
 This combination causes pain and stiffness, limitation of joint motion, and some inflammation in your knees.